GUNG Assists Barrigada Mayor with Community Park Project

+BARRIGADA, Guam (July 12, 2020) – Village Mayor June Blas must compete with the sounds of busy Guam National Guard scoop loaders and graders, but her message comes across clearly – “It really means a lot to us.”

-Sgt.
-Katrina Ricarte of the Guam National Guard's 1224th Engineer Support Company helps the Barrigada village mayor's office clear land during drill weekend on July 12.
-The land, set to be a community park, will contain a new soccer field, skate park, dog park, and driving range.
+Making the most of drill weekend, the 1224th Engineer Support Company helped the mayor’s office clear and grade approximately 43 acres of land, set for a community park project that will include a soccer field, dog park, skate park, and driving range.

+Maj.
+Gen. (GU) Esther Aguigui, The Adjutant General of the Guam Guard, returned her thanks to the mayor.
+“We’re absolutely delighted, and you’re actually helping us.
+It gives our operators some stick time, and it gives us an opportunity to use our equipment.
+The most important thing is that it gives our Soldiers the training opportunity that they signed up for,” said Aguigui.

 |Date Taken: